nadeemahamad007/Germany-Daily-Electricity-Consumption-Analysis/README.md

-# Germany Daily Electricity Consumption Analysis in R Programming
+# Germany Daily Electricity Consumption Analysis in R Programming (2006-2018)
-This project analyzes daily electricity consumption in Germany from the provided dataset (opsd_germany_daily.csv).
-The analysis includes data exploration, visualization, and statistical modeling.
+This project analyzes daily electricity consumption in Germany from 2006 to 2018, focusing on key factors such as wind and solar energy production.
+It includes data visualization, time series decomposition, and statistical analysis to understand consumption patterns and renewable energy contributions.
 ## Overview
 This project analyzes daily electricity consumption data in Germany from 2006 to 2018.
 The dataset includes information on electricity consumption, solar energy production, and wind energy production, enabling a comprehensive analysis of energy trends over time.

+## Features
+**Data Visualization:** Visual representations of electricity consumption trends, wind and solar energy production.

+**Time Series Analysis:** Seasonal decomposition, trend analysis, and anomaly detection in energy consumption data.

+**Statistical Methods:** Applied techniques to analyze correlations between variables, including consumption, wind, and solar power.

+**Predictive Modeling:** (if applicable): Forecasting future electricity consumption based on historical trends.

+## Visualizations
+The project includes the following visualizations:

+**Time Series Plot:** Visualizing the daily electricity consumption over time.

+**Decomposition Plot:** Displaying trend, seasonal, and residual components of the consumption time series.

+**Correlation Plot:** Showing relationships between electricity consumption and renewable energy production.

 ## Dataset
 The primary dataset used in this analysis is the `opsd_germany_daily.csv`, which contains daily records of: